-Limited Scope Representation in Specific Areas:We can provide you expert Legal Representation in specific areas that you realize that you cannot effectively handle by yourself, while you manage your litigation budget by handling the remaining areas of the case for which you don't want or need or cannot afford representation.
+Limited Scope Representation in Specific Areas:We can refer you to Limited Scope Attorneys to provide you expert Legal Representation in specific areas that you realize that you cannot effectively handle by yourself, while you manage your litigation budget by handling the remaining areas of the case for which you don't want or need or cannot afford representation.

-We recognize that clients may have financial constraints, so we offer our clients the option of limited scope representation to make it possible for you to select specific aspects of your divorce that you need expert assistance in, to secure our representation to resolve difficult or complex issues.
+We recognize that clients may have financial constraints, so our clients have the option of limited scope representation to make it possible for you to select specific aspects of your divorce that you need expert assistance in, to secure representation to resolve difficult or complex issues.

 In Limited Scope Representation, the client and attorney agree in advance which issues will be handled by whom, enabling the client to save legal fees on the work that the client chooses to handle, while receiving the benefit of the attorney's education, training, experience, creativity, knowledge, drive, tenacity, talent and skill in portions of the case which the client is unable to adequately handle, or does not wish to handle.

 You might wonder: What is limited scope legal representation?
 Limited Scope Representation is where a party and a lawyer agree that the lawyer will handle some parts of the party's case and the party will handle others.
 This is different from traditional full-service arrangements where the lawyer is retained to provide legal services on all aspects of a case, from start to finish.
 Limited-scope representation is sometimes called "discrete task representation."

 The following are some examples of limited-scope arrangements:

 - The party hires the lawyer to represent the party on certain issues in his/her case (such as child support or custody) while the party does the rest.

 - The party hires the lawyer to represent the party as the attorney of record only at a certain hearing.